kloptops/SDL_sim_cursor/README.md

 This small library emulates the SDL_*Cursor family of functions, useful if your driver doesnt support cursors (such as small embedded linux handhelds).

-This uses the [GNOME Aidwaita 24x24 cursors](https://github.com/manu-mannattil/adwaita-cursors) which have been converted to 4bit by MADCAT.
+This uses the [GNOME Aidwaita 24x24 cursors](https://github.com/manu-mannattil/adwaita-cursors) which have been converted to 4bit by [medeirosT](https://github.com/medeirosT/adwaita-2bit-cusors).

 Most of the code is from [SDL2](https://github.com/libsdl-org/SDL), from the file `src/events/SDL_mouse.c`.